VimalKumar-03/Service-Operations-Performance-Risk/README.md

 Visualization → Power BI

-It reflects real-world service operations and risk monitoring dashboards used in companies like EXL and Genpact.
+It reflects real-world service operations and risk monitoring dashboards used in companies like EXL.